TIPS FOR BUYING & COLLECTING ART...

 value (price).
 You might want to meet with the artist.
 Find out what the artist has to say.
 You'd be surprised how that might influence your decision.
 Face it: The most important factor in figuring

 out the value of art is the law of supply and demand.
 Art per se has no intrinsic value whatsoever.
-Hype is part of value.
-One thing that doesn't figure into its value is the cost of materials used
+Hype is part of the value.
+One thing that doesn't figure into its value is the cost of materials

 WHAT PIECES TO BUY